10 GHS Facts in 60 Seconds

-- GHS stands for the Globally Harmonized System of the Classification and Labelling of Chemical
+- GHS stands for the Globally Harmonized System of the Classification and Labelling of Chemicals.

 - The GHS was developed by the United Nations, as a way to bring into agreement the chemical regulations and standards of different countries.
 In short, it is an international attempt to get everyone on the same page.
 The hope is that every country will incorporate the tenets of the GHS into their own chemical management systems with the goal of making the international sale and transportation of hazardous chemicals easier, as well as, making workplace conditions safer for all employees exposed to chemical hazards.